Original Estes Kit, RC RG kit will have upscaled wings.

 - Use a black sharpie to add panel lines if desired.
 I also used some thin strips of spare vinyl in black and chrome to add some accents to my model.

 - Re-install the receiver and battery

 Below is a pdf showing the marking template for the wingtip and stabilizer markings.
-The Text, flags and cockpit can be purchased through stickershock23.com, just contact him, and the rest of the markings are done with a sharpie fine line marker.
+These can be painted or replicated using the templates using vinyl or monokote trim and the rest of the markings are done with a sharpie fine line marker.
+The Text, flags and cockpit markings can be purchased through stickershock23.com.

 For the decals I purchased some red, silver and black vinyl trim from stickershock and cut my own large markings.

 - Apply the large wingtip markings first, then apply the smaller wingtip markings so that they are even with the trailing edge, there should be an approx 1/8″ gap between them.

 - Add the two black dots on each side, these represent manouvering thrusters

 - Apply a 1/8″ black strip 1/8″ inboard from the wingtip markings.

 - Apply the black leading edge marking to each wing.